 Out of my experience in a software testing career, I would like to comment, that for both the testing ways we should have good knowledge of this type of injection.
 Otherwise, it would be difficult to select an appropriate automation tool and analyze its results.
 Also, it is always recommended not to forget to test manually, as it just makes us more sure about the quality.

 How to Prevent HTML Injection?

-There are no doubts, that the main reason of this attack is the developers inattention and lack of knowledge.
+There are no doubts, that the main reason for this attack is the developer's inattention and lack of knowledge.
 This type of injection attack occurs when the input and output are not properly validated.
 Therefore the main rule to prevent HTML attack is appropriate data validation.